georgezzeng/Articles/2022-02-22-ML-and-Image-Analyses-for-Livestock-Data.md

 computer vision systems and the largest public database for livestock._

-In this presentation at HTCondor Week 2021, Joao Dorea from the Digital Livestock Lab explains how the use of high-throughput computing is used in the field of animal and dairy sciences.
-Computer vision systems and sensors are used to collect animal-level phenotypic data on cows to make more optimized decisions about what to do with each animal in terms of health, nutrition, reproduction, and genetics.
+In this presentation at HTCondor Week 2021, Joao Dorea from the Digital Livestock Lab explains how high-throughput computing is used in the field of animal and dairy sciences.
+Computer vision systems and sensors collect animal-level phenotypic data on cows to make more optimized decisions about what to do with each animal in terms of health, nutrition, reproduction, and genetics.
 One shortcoming of doing this has to do